 Painting and Sealing

 On the first plant stand, I did two coats of brush on white primer and one coat of semi-gloss white paint, sanding between each coat.
-For the second, I took the easy route and used to cover the entire piece and let it dry overnight.
-Then I did a coat of on the side and bottom.
+For the second, I took the easy route and use spray primer to cover the entire piece and let it dry overnight.
+Then I did a coat of Black Satin Spray paint on the side and bottom.
 There was a bit of black over spray on the white primer top as you can see below, but that’s ok.
 The printed paper pattern (say that 3 times fast 🙂 ) covers it fine.

 I printed my patterns on plain white 8 1/2″ x 11″ paper on our black and white laser printer.
-Inkjet printers may work for this but I don’t have one to test it out.
-I’m not sure if the inkjet printed image would bleed when using the Polycrylic.
+Inkjet printers may work but, I don’t have one to test it out.
+Not sure if the inkjet printed image would bleed when using the polycrylic.
 The laser printed image is fused with heat onto the paper and does not bleed at all.
-If you don’t have a laser printer, you can have the pattern printed at a local print shop on a laser printer.
-Please post a comment if you try this with an Inkjet printer, I would love to hear the results.
+If you don’t have a laser printer, you can have the pattern printed at a local print shop.
+Update Mar 28, 2017: for an upcoming project we had a pattern printed on a wide format (24×36) inkjet printer at a local print shop and tested a piece of scrap cut off from it.
+Unfortunately, it did not work well at all.
+Turns out, paper for inkjet printers has a special coating to help the ink soak in and stay on the paper.
+This coating caused the Polycrylic to soak in and excessively wrinkle/bubble the paper.
+So, this process will only work with a laser printer and paper designed for laser printers.

-Finally, the legs were attached using E6000 adhesive .
+Finally, the legs were attached using E6000 adhesive.
 I squeezed a small amount inside each leg hole and used a toothpick to smear it around.
 The legs fit snugly in each hole and the excess that oozed out was cleaned up with a paper towel.
-To check the stability of the legs after the glue was dry, I set some weights on the plant stand.
-On carpet, the stand had no problem with 20 pounds of weight.
-On a smooth surface like tile or hardwood, 10 pounds was the max before the legs started to slip outward, but they held the weight.
-Quite sturdy for some cheap plastic hangers!

 I’d say the ‘experiment’ was a success!
 The plant stands look wonderful, don’t you think?
 Using Polycrylic to ‘glue’ and seal paper on wood worked great and could be used for many other projects.
 What projects would you use them on?